-The ICRC has been present in Burundi since 1962, opening its delegation there in 1999 to help people overcome the worst consequences of armed conflict.
+The ICRC has been present in Burundi since 1962, opening its delegation there in 1992 to help people overcome the worst consequences of armed conflict.
 Owing to the progress in the peace process, ICRC assistance activities have been scaled down and now focus mainly on working with the prison authorities to ensure that detainees are treated according to internationally recognized standards.
-The ICRC also reinforces physical rehabilitation services, supports the Burundi Red Cross, notably in restoring links between separated family members, and supports the armed forces' efforts to train their members in IHL.
+The ICRC also reinforces physical rehabilitation services, bolsters the Burundi Red Cross, notably its efforts to restore links between separated family members, and supports the armed forces' efforts to train their members in IHL.